 I edited the Peabody Award-nominated "Gospel Roots of Rock and Soul" documentary for public station WXPN distributed by NPR Music, and the audio version of the Reveal investigation “All Work, No Pay” by Reveal from the Center for Investigative Reporting, a finalist in the 2018 Pulitzer Prize national reporting category.
-As an editor and reporter I've covered all kinds of stories and shared in three Alfred I. duPont-Columbia Awards.
+As an editor and reporter I've covered all kinds of stories, shared in three Alfred I. duPont-Columbia Awards and spoken on numerous media conference panels.

 As my literary lodestar Lorraine Hansberry wrote, "the world concerns me."
 Education, work and life have taken me to South Africa, Cuba, Japan, Vietnam, China, France, England, Canada, Sweden, Venezuela, Mexico and all over the United States.
 Now I'm based within 10 miles of Oakland, California, where I was born.
 Thanks for stopping by!